ACloudGuru-Resources/Course-The_Complete_Serverless_Course/section-3/basic-website-aws/README.md

 * Lambda Function: acg-pool-party-BathersPreference-xxxxxxxxxx
 11. Click `Save`
-12. Click `OK` to give permission to the lambda function
+12. Click `OK` to give permission to the lambda function ** Do step 7 to 12 again using a PUT method, and selecting the acg-pool-party-SetBathersPreference-xxxxxxxxxx method

 13. `Actions` -> `Deploy API`
 * Deployment stage: [New Stage]
 * Stage name: dev